nystrom/rivo/docs/design.md

 ### Streams

 Streams are essentially lazy lists.
+A stream may be created in several ways:

+- by invoking an overloaded function (creating a stream of the results)
+- by evaluating a formula in a `for`, `let`, or `var` expression, producing a stream results

-A stream may be created by invoking an overloaded function (creating a stream of the results), typically in back.
-Typically they are evaluated in the
+A stream may be empty.
+This often indicates an error.
+The stream of Typically they are evaluated in the

 ### Tagged records